 11. Photographs and videos

-As part of our school activities, N [Insert the name of your School / Academy Trust] may take photographs and record images of individuals within the School.
+As part of our school activities, Newburgh Primary School may take photographs and record images of individuals within the School.

-N [Insert the name of your School / Academy Trust] will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
+Newburgh Primary School will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.

-Where N [Insert the name of your School / Academy Trust] need parental consent, it shall clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
-Where N [Insert the name of your School / Academy Trust] doesn’t need parental consent, it shall clearly explain to the pupil how the photograph and/or video will be used.
+Where Newburgh Primary School need parental consent, it shall clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
+Where Newburgh Primary School doesn’t need parental consent, it shall clearly explain to the pupil how the photograph and/or video will be used.

 Uses may include: